-In both method 1 and method 2, an encoder-side normative constraint is applied to make sure there is up to one turning point in each equal-size segment.
+An encoder-side normative constraint is applied to make sure there is at most one turning point in each equal-size segment.
 When constructing the piecewise linear luma mapping function, if two turning points in one segment is detected, the number of the codewords (lmcsCW) in the current interval will be increased by an adjustment value, and the lmcsCW in the next interval will be decreased by the same adjustment value.
 The adjustment value is set to “the lowest mapped luma sample value of the sample value range of the next segment” minus the current LmcsPivot.

 Experiment results

 The proposed methods have been implemented on VTM5.0.
-The results of method 1 and method 2 under the CTC are summarized in Table 1 and Table 2, respectively.
+The results of method 1 under the CTC are summarized in Table 1.